Deonte Banks: 2024

 On February 6, 2024, the New York Giants announced the hiring of Shane Bowen as their new defensive coordinator after they agreed to mutually part ways with Don Martindale.
 On February 9, 2024, Banks posted a picture of him wearing a Giants' jersey with No. 3 on Instagram, signifying his decision to switch after No. 3 became available after Sterling Shepard departed in free agency.
 He wore No. 3 during his collegiate career.
 He entered training camp slated as the No. 1 starting cornerback.
 Head coach Brian Daboll named him a starting cornerback to begin the season and paired him with Cordale Flott.

 In week 5, Banks recorded six combined tackles (two solo) and set a new career-high with three pass deflections during a 29–20 victory at the Seattle Seahawks.
 On November 24, 2024, Banks set a season-high with six combined tackles (five solo) and made one pass deflection as the Giants lost 7–30 to the Tampa Bay Buccaneers.
 He would be inactive for three consecutive games (13–15) after he suffered an injury to his ribs.
 He finished the 2024 NFL season with a total of 52 combined tackles (39 solo) and made 12 pass deflections in 14 games and 14 starts.
 He received an overall grade of 50.9 from Pro Football Focus, which ranked 182nd amongst 222 qualifying cornerbacks in 2024.

 2025

 On April 2, 2025, the New York Giants announced changes in jersey numbers, with Banks changing his jersey number for a third consecutive season, going from his college No. 3 to No. 2 in order to accommodate newly acquired free agent quarterback Russell Wilson who had only wore No. 3 throughout his 13-year career.
 Wilson released a statement on Instagram thanking Banks for agreeing to the change.
+On December 28, Banks scored his first career touchdown on a 95-yard kickoff return against the Las Vegas Raiders.

+2026

+On May 1, 2026, the Giants declined the fifth-year option of Banks' contract, making him a free agent in 2027.

+In August 2026, Banks competed with Paulson Adebo for the starting corner job and eventually won it opposite of Greg Newsome II.